Prerequisite: This course assumes a basic understanding of dimensional modeling concepts, techniques, and terminology.

 - Techniques to ensure your data warehouse will scale as new subject areas are added

-- BI program & project managers
+- BI program managers

 - Business analysts

-- Data modelers and architects
+- Data architects and modelers

-- BI reporting & ETL developers
+- BI architects and developers

 - “Power users” and business subject matter experts